gitter-badger/.box/README.md

 # still a WIP
 Use at your own risk

-# New System development environment setup
+# New System Development environment setup
-Intended to quickly and easily configure development dependencies for a variety of disciplines Initially created just for OSX I have been adding debian configurations as has been necesary
+Intended to quickly and easily configure Development dependencies for a variety of disciplines Initially created just for OSX I have been adding debian configurations as has been necesary

 Install and Initialize: